 Table A4 replicates Table 3, Column 2 with different specifications.
 Column 1 copies the original column, Column 2 introduces the new industry controls, and Column 3 does the same excluding the foods industry, which is more dependent on agricultural output than others.
 We see that all rows other than log machine power are basically identical.
 In Column 2, we see that the sign on log machine power has reversed.
 We find that this is largely caused by new foods subgroups, specifically flour and drinks.
 These industries are themselves seasonal, and any relationship we see with this should be taken with caution.
 When we exclude all foods in Column 3, we find an almost exact 0, which makes us more confident that we are dealing with measurement error associated with smaller groups and error associated with using listed activities instead of assigned industries.
 In Column 4, we include an additional control for whether firms exit before 1900.
-In this specification, we exclude all firms in taxed industries and with fewer than fifteen workers, which was how 1900 census was originally constructed.
+In this specification, we exclude factories with fewer than fifteen workers to mirror our baseline survival results.
 We see very similar results to the original regression.
 In Column 5, we do not make these exclusions for demonstration purposes, and find a 0 in the relationship between machine power and working days.
-Given that in this specification the definition of survival is biased to deem all small firms to have exited, when they in fact may have not been enumerated in 1900 by construction, the relationship between working days and machine power is thus obscured by incorrect survival dummy.
+Given that in this specification the definition of survival is biased to deem all small firms to have exited, when they in fact may have not been enumerated in 1900 by construction, the relationship between working days and machine power is thus obscured by the incorrectly measured survival dummy.

 Additional Survival Estimates: Naïve Matching, More Refined Industrial Categories, and an Alternative Definition of Full-Time Work

-Table A5 presents additional robustness checks for the survival regressions presented in the main text in Table 5 Panel B. Table A5 Column 1 replicates Table 5 Panel B Column 3, a central survival result, for reference.
+Table A5 presents additional robustness checks for the survival regressions presented in the main text in Table 5 Panel B. Table A5 Column 1 replicates Table 5 Panel B Column 4, a central survival result, for reference.
 In Column 2, we control for the more refined industrial categories, as explained above.
-The results are very similar.
-Excluding categories within the foods industry, the coefficient increases by almost 60 percent, again confirming that the foods industry was particularly volatile.
+The results are similar, though the estimate for the coefficient on log Working Days has become much noisier.
+Excluding categories within the foods industry, the coefficient more than triples, again confirming that the foods industry was particularly volatile.

 Columns 4 through 7 of Table A5 implement a measure of survival in which all industrial categories and factories of all sizes are included, unlike in the main text, where we make a greater effort to create parity between the 1894 and 1900 factory lists.
 Compared to the original estimates presented in the main text in Table 5 Panel B, the coefficient estimates are similar in magnitude and direction, if just slightly larger.
-Thus the decision to exclude taxed industries and small factories does not drive the difference in survival between factories that operate more vs. fewer working days.
+Thus the decision to exclude small factories does not drive the difference in survival between factories that operate more vs. fewer working days.